Home

 Chemical Fertilizer

-Chemical or synthetic fertilizer- If you are a week-end gardener with limited time to devote to your vegetable garden, then this type of fertilizer is probably for you.
-It is fast acting releasing nutrients your vegetable plants need the moment they are planted.
-Do keep in mind never apply the fertilizer directly to the plant as this will harm them by burning the plants tender toots.
+nutrients your vegetable plants need the moment they are planted.
+Do keep in mind never apply the fertilizer directly to the plant as this will harm them by burning the plants tender roots.

 Mix the fertilizer four to five inches from the vegetable plant and let the roots grow to the fertilizer nutrients.
 Be sure to read the manufactures instructions before use.